-Land Acknowledgment Statement for Annual Conference in Traverse City
+Land Acknowledgment Statement for Annual Conference in Lansing

-As those in the library profession gather to learn and work together, we wish to recognize the ancestral lands of the Anishinaabe people who are today represented by the Grand Traverse Band of Ottawa and Chippewa Indians.
+As those in the library profession gather to learn and work together, we wish to recognize the ancestral lands of the Anishinaabe people who are today represented by the Nottawaseppi Huron Band of the Potawatomi.

 To recognize the land is an expression of gratitude and appreciation, and also a way of honoring the elders and native inhabitants, both past and present, who have lived and worked on the land - beyond memory or recall.
 We recognize the painful history of genocide, displacement, migration and settlement that brings us together.